-Portable heaters and small heating devices tend to be energy-inefficient.
-They don’t use the cheapest fuels and it’s also very easy to end up overheating the room - so avoid using them if you can.
+Portable heaters and small heating devices don't tend to be particularly energy-efficient.
+They don't use the cheapest fuels and it's also very easy to end up overheating the room, so avoid using them if you can.

-Movable bottled gas heaters - known as liquid petroleum gas or LPG - are also quite energy-inefficient, as a lot of ventilation is required to avoid fumes and condensation.
+Movable bottled gas heaters (known as liquid petroleum gas or LPG) are the same, as a lot of ventilation is required to avoid fumes and condensation.

 If you have a smaller home

-In smaller homes, it’s rarely worth heating an individual room and is generally better to heat the whole house.
+In smaller homes, it's almost never worthwhile heating an individual room and is generally better to heat the whole house.